kbase/kb_sdk/doc/Module_builder.md

 The input file is exactly the JSON information sent to the server in a standard KBase JSON RPC call.
 The output saved to the output JSON file is the output response of that server call.
 The token is the kbase user token generated when a user is authenticated.

-Right now, `kb-mobu` does not wrap the command above as a shell script, although it may be able to in the future depending on how we set up our development environment.
+Right now, `kb-sdk` does not wrap the command above as a shell script, although it may be able to in the future depending on how we set up our development environment.
 To use this prototype for now, though, you should package the necessary environment variables needed by your language/script manually into a shell script.
 You can build the shell script in the Makefile.
 For instance, see this example from https://github.com/msneddon/service_test/blob/perl/Makefile#L40:

     build-executable-script-perl:
     	mkdir -p $(LBIN_DIR)